CORPORATE GOVERNANCE STATEMENT

-The Audit Committee is a sub-committee of the Board, currently consisting of Mark Connelly and Rob Wrixon and it will meet formally at least twice each year.
+The Audit Committee is a sub-committee of the Board, currently consisting of Rob Wrixon, James Kelly and Rupert Joy and it will meet formally at least twice each year.
 It will make recommendations to the Board which retains the right of final decision.
 The Audit Committee has primary responsibility for reviewing the financial statements and the accounting policies, principles and practices underlying them, liaising with the external auditors and reviewing the effectiveness of internal controls.

 The terms of reference of the Audit Committee covers the following: